wingkwong/leetcode-the-hard-way/solutions/0000-0099/0074-search-a-2d-matrix-medium.md

 </Tabs>

 ## Approach 2: Binary Search

-Find which row and coloumn the element belongs to by using binarysearch
+Find which row and coloumn the element belongs to by using Binary Search

 <Tabs>
 <TabItem value="java" label="Java">
 <SolutionAuthor name="@ganajayant"/>